rcznp/test_doc_2/MainActivity.md

 **Pre-Login Checks**: Before attempting login, the app verifies Wi-Fi connectivity.
 It also uses a LaunchedEffect to perform initial permission checks for BODY_SENSORS and prompts for Accessibility Service if necessary.

 **Simulated API Call**: sendLoginDataToApi is called.
 Currently, this function simulates a successful login without hitting a real API.
+**theres a commented out sendLoginDataToApi.comment back that one to use the actual login logic**

 **Login Success Logic**:
 If the simulated login is successful, LoginCache stores the isLoggedIn status as true and saves the userId.